leolani/emissor/gmrc/annotation/README.md

 The *.csv* files for the text signals are currently expected to contain at least an `utterance` and `time` column.

+For custom annotations related to a specific ontology, please add the `.ttl` files to  `gmrc/annotation/brain/ontologies`.
+For annotations related to an existing episodic memory, please add the `.trig` files to  `gmrc/annotation/brain/episodic_memory`.

 **Note that the tool will create one signal for each image entry, i.e. if an image should be present multiple times, multiple copies of it should be placed in the image folder.**